What to do with the new Google Analytics Properties now?

 What to do now?

-In this way, the transition will be gradual and will allow you to become familiar with the new user interface and above all start collecting data in the new property, thus increasing the level of significance of future analyses and future reports.
+There are a lot of topics to go over and new configurations to update, it’s really important to get started now.
+This way the transition will be gradual and allow you to get familiar with the new user interface and start collecting data in the new property, thus increasing the level of understanding of future analyses.

 If you want to learn more about the history of this platform from its first version read this article Google Analytics Generations.